izakp/django_simple_json_rpc/README.md

 	DJANGO_JSON_RPC_DEBUG = True

-Make sure your application has a default logger available.
-Logging fails silently.
+Make sure your application has a default logger available, but if not, logging fails silently.

 ## Evaluating Named Parameters